What is a safety number?

 Signal advises you whenever a safety number has changed.
 This allows users to check the privacy of their communication with a contact and helps protect against any attempted man-in-the-middle attacks.

-The most common scenarios where a safety number advisory is displayed are when a contact switches to a new phone or re-installs Signal.
+The most common scenarios where a safety number advisory is displayed are when a contact switches to a new phone or re-installs Signal, but these actions don't always result in a safety number change.
 However, if a safety number changes frequently or unexpectedly it may be a sign that something is wrong.

 - Open a chat with a contact.